YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Like a sequential file, the path of a FIFO is specified as an argument expression to the OPEN, USE, and CLOSE commands.
 A device OPENed with a FIFO deviceparameter becomes a FIFO unless another device of that name is already OPEN.
 In that case, OPENing a device that has previously been OPENed by another process as a FIFO causes the process (the process here is the process trying to open the FIFO) to attach to the existing FIFO.

 .. note::
-   If an existing named pipe (aka fifo special file) is OPENed even without specifying the FIFO deviceparameter, it is treated as if FIFO had been specified.
+   If an existing named pipe (fifo special file) is OPENed even without specifying the FIFO deviceparameter, it is treated as if FIFO had been specified.

 +++++++++++++++++++++++++++++
 FIFO Device Examples